josephjeganathan/BedeGaming.github.io/source/_posts/2015-07-22-how-to-continuously-deploy-entire-environment.markdown

 What we needed was a way to take a QA'd environment, consisting of the entire set of components, and deploy that set, as one, to another environment.
 This is what we're calling a "Platform Version".

+Octopus Deploy might get such functionality some day as it is [one of their most requested features](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/5852439-encapsulate-deployment-of-multiple-projects-into-s).
+It seems however that is unlikely to happen in a foreseeable future.
 Lucky for us Octopus Deploy exposes a complete API.
 That means every thing that you can do as a user can be automated.

 And so we are building: **Conan The Deployer**